DavidMatthewFraser/easy-to-git/README.md

 ```
 # What are starter projects that I can work on?

-Before making any contributions to these projects, please read our CONTRIBUTING.md file that outlines our contributing policy.
+Before making any contributions to these projects, please read our <a href='./CONTRIBUTING.md'>CONTRIBUTING.md</a> file that outlines our contributing policy.

 - **Challenges**: These are puzzles that are solved by modifying the HTML, CSS, and sometimes Javascript of the associated challenge files.